 Description of Iceland Aurora self drive holiday

-Discover the wonders of Iceland on this 8-day fly-drive holiday adventure.
+Discover the wonders of Iceland on this 8-day fly-drive holiday adventure suitable for travel all year-round.
 Explore impressive pounding waterfalls and swim in secret natural lagoons.
-Drive between the Golden Circle and the dramatic south coast to marvel at immense glaciers calving chunks of ice and volcanic black sand beaches.
-Accommodation on this Northern Lights holiday is in 4-star hotels with evenings free to enjoy fresh local produce at the excellent in-house restaurants or relaxing in outdoor hot tubs as the celestial northern lights dance overhead.
+Drive between the Golden Circle and the dramatic south and west coast to marvel at immense glaciers calving chunks of ice and volcanic black sand beaches.
+Accommodation on this fly-drive holiday is a mix of hotels and family-run guesthouses with evenings free to enjoy fresh local produce at the excellent in-house restaurants or relaxing in outdoor hot tubs under the late night sun or the celestial northern lights.
 This is a wonderful independent Iceland holiday allowing you to experience the best of this fascinating land and its friendly people.

 Hello.
 If you'd like to chat about this holiday or need help finding one we're very happy to help.
 Rosy & team.